New Jersey DUI/DWI Lawyer

 License Suspension: 10 years

-As you can see, the consequences of multiple DUI convictions can lead to the suspension of your license for up to 10 years.
+As you can see, the consequences of multiple DWI convictions can lead to the suspension of your license for up to 10 years.
 Additionally, you may have to pay different surcharges separate from any imposed fine.
 For instance, you may have to pay surcharges for things such as municipality fee, motor vehicle restoration fee, intoxicated driving program fee, and other surcharges.
 These surcharges can translate to hundreds of additional dollars that you may have to pay.

 Having skilled and experienced legal representation by your side can help you challenge your DUI charges or even have your charges dropped.
-Our knowledgeable DUI lawyers can help you contest your drunk driving charges by:
+Our knowledgeable DWI and DUI lawyers can help you contest your drunk driving charges by:

 - Challenging your breathalyzer test results